 All insights

+Humans still have retrotransposons.
+In fact, over 100 copies can potentially activate in your genome.
 Retrotransposons and other transposable elements make up about 45% of the human genome.
-LINE-1 is the only type of retrotransposon that can still copy itself, and sometimes other DNA sequences, to new places in the genome.
-Humans have about 500,000 LINE-1 copies, although only about 80 to 100 are functional - the rest have been inactivated by mutations.
-Giant tortoises also once had active retrotransposons, but all of their copies have been inactive for tens of millions of years.
-This may be one reason for their unusually long lifespan, and they are not the only long-lived species that shows this pattern
+LINE-1 is the only type of retrotransposon that can still copy itself to new places in the genome, and humans have about 500,000 LINE-1 copies, although only about 80 to 100 are functional - the rest have been inactivated by mutations

 Have a question about this piece, or a collaboration in mind?
 Get in touch